Jwhiles/CV/README.md

 # John Whiles - CV
+## Profile
 A full stack web developer based in London.
 I love learning and building a deep understanding of the technologies I use.
 Examples of my work across the tech stack can be found on [my Github page](https://github.com/jwhiles).

 I am primarily a Javascript developer, but am keen to branch out into other programming languages.
 I strive to write the purest and most functional code I can - as I believe that it is the best way to make a program testable and reliable.

 I am eager to become the best developer I can be.
 As such I hope to work in an environment which encourages personal development and allows me to work with talented people on great projects.

 ## Development Experience